 So on the Black Lives Matter website, there is a section titled What We Believe.

-Quote, We disrupt the Western-prescribed nuclear family structure requirement by supporting each other as extended families and villages that collectively care for one another, especially our children, to the degree that mothers, parents, and children are comfortable.
+In that section, there is the following paragraph: quote, we disrupt the Western prescribed nuclear family structure requirement by supporting each other as extended families and villages that collectively care for one another, especially our children, to the degree that mothers, parents, and children are comfortable.

-What if we took that old saying that represents thousands of years of human existence, realizing that raising a child by yourself or with only one other person is not as successful as raising them as a community.
+What if we took that old saying that represents thousands of years of human existence, realizing that raising a child by yourself or with only one other person is not as successful as raising them as a community?

 That one thing that's existed for thousands of years, that's actually globalism.

-Yeah, and you notice that these same right-wing dum-dums don't throw a huge fit when every church calls their congregation a family because they understand this concept perfectly well.
+Yeah, and you notice that these same right-wing dum-dums don't throw a huge fit when every church calls their congregation a family, because they understand this concept perfectly well.

-They're just maliciously weaponizing fears about it, in this case because it's part of a social movement that they feel threatened by.
+They're just maliciously weaponizing fears about it, in this case, because it's part of a social movement that they feel threatened by.

 One, he advocated love.